abhivermanit/Data-Architecture---Cloud/AWS.md

 - Launcing an Apache web server on EC2
 - sudo yum install httpd

-  **Here the sudo vs su debate, sudo is super user do and su is used to switch the user** **yum is the package manager which can be RedHat or anything (Yellowdog Updater, Modified), basically a package manager for the unix like service**
-  **httpd is the Apache HTTP Server, which is a widely used web server software.
+  **Here the sudo vs su debate, sudo is super user do and su is used to switch the user       ...... yum is the package manager which can be RedHat or anything (Yellowdog Updater, Modified), basically a package manager for the unix like service             ....... httpd is the Apache HTTP Server, which is a widely used web server software.
 Web server software means that we can install and work on softwares on the web on this server, its an online pc for web softwares**

   - systemctl, systemctl is a versatile and essential tool for managing services and system states in Linux distributions
   - sudo systemctl start <service_name>